Frequently Asked Questions

 What will this project cost and who will pay for it?

-The estimated cost to build the entire project is $1.5 billion.
-No public investment is required for the construction, although PowerBridge is pursuing possible federal funding through the Inflation Reduction Act that was approved to boost green energy projects across the nation.
+The estimated cost to build the entire project is $1.6 billion.
+Development costs and risks are borne by private investors; no public investment is required for construction, although PowerBridge is pursuing possible federal funding through the Inflation Reduction Act that is intended to boost green energy projects and strengthen the nation’s electric grid..
 At the peak of construction, the project will support 300-400 highly skilled union jobs.
 No state tax breaks are being sought and ultimately the project will generate revenues that will strengthen local tax bases.

 Will the power transported on this line stay in Oregon and Washington?